-• The delivered energy is calculated for a given activation period for each Delivery Point that has been communicated by the FSP{DA/ID} in his FSP-Notification 2^{35} and corresponds, per Delivery Point, to the difference between the Baseline36 and the validated metering37 during the delivery period.
-The delivered volume of flexibility on a Delivery Point is always limited to the maximum upward or downward flexibility (DP{DA/ID,max_up} or DP{DA/ID,max_down})38.
+The delivered energy is calculated for a given activation period for each Delivery Point that has been communicated by the FSP{DA/ID} in his FSP-Notification 2^{27} and corresponds, per Delivery Point, to the difference between the Baseline28 and the validated metering29 during the delivery period.
+The delivered volume of flexibility on a Delivery Point is always limited to the maximum upward or downward flexibility (DP{DA/ID,max up} or DP{DA/ID,max down})30.

-Besides that, the proposed design described in this document foresees theis based on no application of the "Asymmetric Imbalance Adjustment" (hereafter also referred to as A.I.A). for the extension of ToE to DA/ID markets and on the removal of this A.I.A. from all the existing markets segments where ToE is applied39.
+Besides that, the design described in this document is based on no application of the "Asymmetric Imbalance Adjustment" (hereafter also referred to as A.I.A) for the extension of ToE to DA/ID markets and on the removal of this A.I.A. from all the existing markets segments where ToE is applied31.
 This implies that the over delivered volumes will be allocated to the perimeter of the BRPfsp{DA/ID}.

-This means that if the total volume delivered by the activated Delivery Points of the FSP{DA/ID} exceeds the sum of all the, $E{delivered}$ will be used for the correction of the perimeter of the BRPsource and the BRPfsp{DA/ID} without being capped with the values of the Flex nominations submitted by the BRPfsp{DA/ID} for the activation period (in other words if $E{delivered} > E{requested}$), the delivered energy per Delivery Point is adjusted on a pro-rata basis to the sum of the individually delivered volumes of all concerned Delivery Points, so that the total delivered volume, added across all Delivery Points that participate in the activation, is equal to the requested energy.
+This means that the total volume delivered by the activated Delivery Points of the FSP{DA/ID}, $E{delivered}$, will be used for the correction of the perimeter of the BRPsource and the BRPfsp{DA/ID} without being capped with the values of the Flex nominations submitted by the BRPfsp{DA/ID}.